billforsternz/tarrasch-chess-gui/README.md

 Cannot open include file: 'wx/wx.h': No such file or directory

-That is a strong indication that you either ommitted step 4) or didn't unzip into the right place in the directory hierarchy.
+That is a strong indication that you either omitted step 4) or didn't unzip into the right place in the directory hierarchy.
 It is really important to have a directory wxWidgets (not wxWidgets-3.1.0 any more! change made with Tarrasch V3.12) in your working directory and to have valid lib and include directories within that.